Daniel Radcliffe On Still Feeling Nervous And Why He Hasn’t Seen ‘Cursed Child’

 “[I] get a bit twitchy and nervous.
 You need nerves, you need that.
 If you don’t feel that then why are you here?
 That’s exciting.
 That’s fun.”

 Radcliffe will give life to Rosencrantz while Joshua McGuire will play Guildenstern.
 The characters are based on William Shakespeare’s creation.
 Radcliffe hopes that they could give justice to the characters.

 “It’s very, very funny, we hope.
 Well, no, the play is very funny, we know that, we hope we are funny,” he remarked.

 Meanwhile, the Harry Potter and the Cursed Child play is still ongoing and in an interview with Good Morning Britain, Daniel said that he hasn’t completely turned his back on The Boy Who Lived.

-Reports have previously emerged that a Harry Potter and the Cursed Child film might be created although author J.K.
+Reports have previously emerged that a Harry Potter and the Cursed Child film might be made, although author J.K.
 Rowling dismissed them.
 Radcliffe thinks that turning the play into film is “highly theoretical talk ” but should the talk “become more than theoretical,” he said he “would of course think about” reprising his role.

 Also Read: No More ‘Harry Potter’ Films Despite Rumored 2026 Release – Daniel Radcliffe And Evanna Lynch Not Eager To Reprise Roles

 Harry Potter and the Cursed Child picks up 19 years after the events of the Harry Potter and the Deathly Hallows.
-Harry is now in his mid-thirties and faces struggle not just as a Ministry of Magic employee, but also a father to three children.
+Harry is now in his mid-30s and faces struggle not just as a Ministry of Magic employee, but also a father to three children.

-The Equus actor still has not seen the play even if Rupert and Emma already did.
+The Equus actor still has not seen the play, even if Rupert and Emma already did.
 They also went backstage to meet their characters’ on-stage counterparts.

 As reported by Marie Claire, Radcliffe is hesitant to see the play fearing that he could be recognized.